dimitri/pgloader/pgloader.1.md

 	The difficulty of doing so is not yet assessed.

-  - Foreign Keys are not migrated

-    It's on the roadmap, it's just not done yet.

   - `ON UPDATE CURRENT_TIMESTAMP` is currently not migrated

 	It's simple enough to implement, just not on the priority list yet.